Introduction: Why PRP System Comparison Matters

 What Makes PRP Systems Different?

-PRP systems do not all follow the same process.
-For example, variations in centrifugation, tube design, and extraction methods can change the final preparation.
+A thorough PRP systems comparison begins with understanding what separates one system from another.
+Specifically, variations in centrifugation, tube design, and extraction methods can change the final preparation.
 As a result, outcomes may differ between systems.

 Key variables include: